helio3197/conference-page/README.md

 ![screenshot](./screenshot.png)

-The page contains all the information about the event and shows the user how to join the conference.
+This page contains all the information about the event and shows the user how to join the featured conference.

 ## Built With